Using Spec-Driven Development

 /Speckit.Constitution

 This establishes guiding principles for the coding agent.
-A constitution prompt typically reads: “Create principles based on quality, testing, user experience, and performance.”
+A constitution prompt typically includes principles on quality, testing, user experience, and performance.
+The constutition can contain stylistic rules as well.

-Similar to a CLAUDE.md file, the constitution acts as rule-based guidance for the LLM.
-However, the constitution is project-oriented and changes infrequently, whereas CLAUDE.md documents coding conventions and operational guidance, evolving as projects grow.
+Similar to the CLAUDE.md file, the constitution acts as rule-based guidance for the LLM.
+However, the constitution is project-oriented and changes infrequently, whereas CLAUDE.md documents coding conventions and operational guidance, evolving as projects grow to balance context and awareness.

 The distinction: CLAUDE.md explains how the AI should operate; the Constitution defines what must be done and what must never be done.